 A charge, or mortgage, refers to the rights a company gives to a lender in return for a loan.
 The rights are often in the form of security given over a company asset or group of assets.

-This article considers the questions that most frequently arise with regards to registering a charge at Companies House, before explaining the registration process itself and considering what you can do if you fail to register a charge within the permitted time period.
+This article considers the questions that most frequently arise with regards to registering a charge at Companies House.
+It explains the registration process and what happens if you fail to register a charge within the permitted time period.

 The quick and simple way to register a charge